-When planning the party, decide how much should be spent on the gifts.
-Twenty to thirty dollars is usually an agreeable price since each person is buying only one gift.
+When planning the party, decide how much should be spent on the gifts. $20-$30 is usually an agreeable price since each person is buying only one gift.
 The amount can be more or less.
+We have seen rules allowing gifts as much as $50-$75.
 It’s your group’s call.

-All gifts should be wrapped (and may I suggest you make yours look extra special).
-Put the gifts together under the tree, on a table, wherever convenient.
+All gifts should be wrapped (and may we suggest you make yours look extra special).
+Put the gifts together under the tree, on a table, or wherever is most convenient.